AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 Now that we've added the ability to record notes with Ink, it would be useful to recognize those notes as text.
 In this task, we're going to add the ability to use Optical Character Recognition to convert Ink notes to text.

-__Steps__

-1. Uncomment the remaining __InkToolbarCustomToggleButton__ on the Notes InkToolbar in __SightDetailControl.xaml__.
+1. Uncomment the remaining **InkToolbarCustomToggleButton** on the Notes InkToolbar in **SightDetailControl.xaml**.
 This button will pop open a dialog where the user can complete the speech recognition process.

-    Next, let's create the dialog.

-1. Expand the __M2_OcrDialog__ snippet at the bottom of the main Grid in the SightsDetailControl XAML.
+1. Next, let's create the dialog.
+Expand the **M2_OcrDialog** snippet at the bottom of the main Grid in the **SightsDetailControl** XAML.

     This dialog lets the user choose a speech recognizer from those installed on the machine and use it to parse the Ink to text.

     If the result is acceptable, the user can select the primary key on the dialog to finalize the conversion.
 If not acceptable, the user can cancel and return to the InkCanvas.

-1. Open the SightDetailControl code-behind.

-    Expand the __M2_Recognizers__ snippet above the constructor.
+1. Open the **SightDetailControl** code-behind and expand the **M2_Recognizers** snippet above the constructor.

-1. In the constructor, find the ```#region SetupRecognizers``` and expand the __M2_SetupRecognizers__ snippet inside of it.
+1. In the constructor, find the `#region SetupRecognizers` and expand the **M2_SetupRecognizers** snippet inside of it.
 This code gets the list of all available recognizers on the device.

-1. Scroll down to the ```#region OCR```.
-Expand the __M2_RecognizerMethods__ snippet inside the region.
+1. Scroll down to the `#region OCR`.
+Expand the **M2_RecognizerMethods** snippet inside the region.

-1. Then expand the __M2_RecognizerChanged__ snippet inside the __OnRecognizerChanged__ method.
+1. Then expand the **M2_RecognizerChanged** snippet inside the **OnRecognizerChanged** method.

-    - The __TryOCR__ method opens the __OCRDialog__ when the user selects the button from the Notes InkToolbar.
+    - The **TryOCR** method opens the **OCRDialog** when the user selects the button from the Notes InkToolbar.
 It awaits the result from the dialog: will the user accept the recognized text or cancel?

-    - The __OnRecognizerChanged__ method clears the Status TextBlock in the OCRDialog and calls the SetRecognizerByName method.
+    - The **OnRecognizerChanged** method clears the Status TextBlock in the OCRDialog and calls the SetRecognizerByName method.

-    - The __SetRecognizerByNameMethod__ sets the default recognizer to the user's selection if it exists on the device.
+    - The **SetRecognizerByNameMethod** sets the default recognizer to the user's selection if it exists on the device.

-1. Expand the __M2_OnRecognize__ snippet inside the __OnRecognizeAsync__ method.
+1. Expand the **M2_OnRecognize** snippet inside the **OnRecognizeAsync** method.

-    - The __OnRecognizeAsync__ method sends the ink strokes (if any) to the ink recognizer container and awaits the results of __RecognizeAsync__.
+    - The **OnRecognizeAsync** method sends the ink strokes (if any) to the ink recognizer container and awaits the results of **RecognizeAsync**.

-    - If results are returned, they are built into a string and displayed in the __Status__ TextBlock in the OCR Dialog.
+    - If results are returned, they are built into a string and displayed in the **Status** TextBlock in the OCR Dialog.

     - Results also enable the Primary dialog button, which allows the user to accept the conversion.